tweag/python-monorepo-example/content/blog/2022-07-14-taming-unix-with-nix/index.md

 ---
-title: Nix – taming Unix with functional programming
+title: Taming Unix with functional programming
 author: Valentin Gagarin
 tags: [nix]
 description: "Nix is all about applying functional programming to files and processes."